3D-Graphics-And-Scratch/book/src/handling-colors-in-scratch/color-conversions.md

     set pen color to ((round (R)) + ((256) * ((round (G)) + ((256) * ((round (B)) + ((256) * (round (A))))))))
 ```

-HEX to decimal: (Scratch/JS will automatically do the conversion)
+Hex to decimal: (Scratch/JS will automatically do the conversion)

 ```blocks
 define HEX to Decimal (HEX)